elboza/force-lang/README.md

               \ repeat ( -- )
               \ while ( b -- )
 example: 3 begin dup 0 > while 1 - repeat .
-\ ( 3 is not consumed and has to be removed manually )

 case
 ... of ... endof
 ... of ... endof